Asaxena-2120/Python_Practice/README.md

 ### Warmups Codes

- * Simple python function to test if , True and False functionality
+ * Simple python function to test if , True and False functionality.

     _1._  sleep_in.py